 Your plasma can help save a life!
 Plasma is used to produce and develop life-saving therapies for thousands of patients with rare diseases, immune deficiency and blood disorders.
 Plasma cannot be produced in a laboratory, so the power to make a difference depends on the generosity and commitment of plasma donors like you.

 You will be financially compensated for each successful plasma donation.
-Cash or check will be delivered to the donor upon successful completion.
+A debit card will be loaded and given to the donor upon successful completion.

 Your initial visit and plasma donation will take about 3 to 4 hours.
 First time donors are required to complete a health history questionnaire, verify ID, have a blood test and pass a brief physical exam before proceeding to the actual plasma donation process.
 Subsequent visits average 1½ to 2 hours.